g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

                 LSP ping
                 BFD with IP/UDP-encapsulation for Fault Detection
 ```
-In the LDP messages we can see the all the parameters, including MTU, flow-label bits, MTU, vpls-id/virtual-circuit-id and encapsulation.
-This is fantastic!!!
+In the LDP message details, we can clearly see all the negotiated parameters, including the MTU, Flow Label bits, virtual-circuit-id, and encapsulation type.
+This level of visibility is fantastic for troubleshooting!

-Now, let's go to the multihomed site.
+Now, let's tackle the multi-homed site for Customer 6.

-To mantain only one traffic forwarder in the VPLS, we need to establish the pseudowire to one router.
-I choose the R8, so on the R1 and R6 let's add the configuration:
+To ensure we only have one active traffic forwarder in the VPLS, we want the active pseudowires to point to a single router.
+I've chosen R8 as the primary.
+So, on R1 and R6, let's add this configuration:
 ```
 set routing-instances VPLS-CE6 protocols vpls neighbor 10.0.0.8 revert-time 30
 set routing-instances VPLS-CE6 protocols vpls neighbor 10.0.0.8 backup-neighbor 10.0.0.7 standby
 ```
-This way, the pseudowire to R8 and R7 will be established, but the pseudowire for R7 will be used only if the R8 pseudowire fails.
-The revert-time will revert the traffic to use to R8 pseudowire again after it goes up in X seconds, here is defined in 30 seconds.
+This tells the router to establish pseudowires to both R8 and R7, but the pseudowire to R7 will only be used if the connection to R8 fails.
+The revert-time determines how long the router waits before moving traffic back to R8 after it recovers.
+Here, it's set to 30 seconds.

-In R8 and R7, let's configure the VPLS, but to avoid loops, we can't configure a pseudowire between then.
+On R8 and R7, we'll configure the local VPLS instances.
+However, to prevent a core loop, we must not configure a pseudowire between R8 and R7 themselves.
 ```
 set routing-instances VPLS-CE6 instance-type vpls set routing-instances VPLS-CE6 protocols vpls interface-mac-limit 20